trstringer/aks-deploy-from-github-actions-self-hosted/README.md

-# Deploy to AKS from GitHub Actions
+# Deploy to AKS from GitHub Actions with a self-hosted runner

 ## AKS Setup